Alabhya268/RealEstate_property_shopapp/README.md

     ```bash
     python manage.py createsuperuser
     ```
-### You can use sample images provided in sample_images folder to add new properties and realtor if you choose.
+### You can use sample images provided in sample_images folder to add new properties and realtor.
 ___

 ### If you are having trouble with linting, or getting error like: "No object member in class" then follow these steps :